-According to the Global Fire Power Index 2017, India's army is considered world's fourth strongest army.
-According to this power index, America, Russia and China have better army than India.
+According to the Global Fire Power Index 2017, India's army is considered the world's fourth strongest army.
+According to this power index, America, Russia, and China have a better army than India.
 India's neighbour Pakistan is ranked 13th in this list.

-The Indian Army was founded almost 123 years ago by the British on April 1, 1895.
-Indian army was established on 1st April, but Army Day in India is celebrated on 15th January.
+The Indian Army was founded almost 125 years ago by the British on April 1, 1895.
+The Indian army was established on 1st April, but Army Day in India is celebrated on 15th January.

 Let us know the reason behind this.

-Due to this type of anarchic atmosphere many administrative problems started arising then the army had to come forward to control the situation so that peace can be ensured during partition.
+Due to this type of anarchic atmosphere, many administrative problems started arising when the army had to come forward to control the situation so that peace can be ensured during partition.

-At the time of Indian independence the command of Indian army was in the hands of the British General Sir Francis Butcher.
-So this was the right time to handed over the full control of the country in the hands of the Indians; hence Field Marshal K. M. Cariappa became the first Indian Army Chief of Independent India on 15 January 1949.
+At the time of Indian independence, the command of the Indian army was in the hands of the British General Sir Francis Butcher.
+So this was the right time to hand over the full control of the country in the hands of the Indians; hence Field Marshal K. M. Cariappa became the first Indian Army Chief of Independent India on 15 January 1949.

 Since this opportunity was very remarkable for the Indian Army, it was decided to celebrate this grand day every year in India as Army Day and since then this tradition has been continuing.

 Hence the transfer of power of the army in the hands of an Indian citizen on 15 January is marked as Army day in the country.